 Responsibility for Assessment of Performance of Contracted and/or Local/Regional Non-State Entities.
 Specify the state agency or agencies responsible for assessing the performance of contracted and/or local/regional non-state entities in conducting waiver operational and administrative functions:

-DHCF assigns a Contracting Officer Technical Representative (COTR) for all contracted entities working on behalf of the District.
-The COTR is responsible for oversight and the assessment of performance of the Contractor.
-The QIO is the contractor responsible for the identified portions of the waiver administration and contracted operations.
+DHCF assigns a Contract Administrative for all contracted entities working on behalf of the District.
+The CA is responsible for oversight and the assessment of performance of the Contractor.

 Appendix A: Waiver Administration and Operation